Samarra: Modern era

 In the eighteenth century, one of the most violent battles of the 1730–1735 Ottoman–Persian War, the Battle of Samarra, took place, where over 50,000 Turks and Persians became casualties.
 The engagement decided the fate of Ottoman Iraq and kept it under Istanbul's suzerainty until the First World War.

-During the 20th century, Samarra gained new importance when a permanent lake, Lake Tharthar, was created through the construction of the Samarra Barrage, which was built in order to prevent the frequent flooding of Baghdad.
+During the 1950s, Samarra gained new importance when a permanent lake, Lake Tharthar, was created through the construction of the Samarra Barrage, which was built in order to prevent the frequent flooding of Baghdad.
 Many local people were displaced by the dam, resulting in an increase in Samarra's population.

 Samarra is a key city in Saladin Governorate, a major part of the so-called Sunni Triangle where insurgents were active during the Iraq War.
 Though Samarra is famous for its Shi'i holy sites, including the tombs of several Shi'i Imams, the town was traditionally and until very recently, dominated by Sunni Arabs.
 Tensions arose between Sunnis and the Shi'a during the Iraq War.
-On February 22, 2006, the golden dome of the al-Askari Mosque was bombed, setting off a period of rioting and reprisal attacks across the country which claimed hundreds of lives.
+On February 22, 2006, the golden dome of the al-Askari Mosque was bombed by Al-Qaeda in Iraq, setting off a period of rioting and reprisal attacks across the country which claimed hundreds of lives.
 No organization claimed responsibility for the bombing.
-On June 13, 2007, insurgents attacked the mosque again and destroyed the two minarets that flanked the dome's ruins.
+On June 13, 2007, Sunni insurgents attacked the mosque again and destroyed the two minarets that flanked the dome's ruins.
 On July 12, 2007, the clock tower was blown up.
 No fatalities were reported.
 Shiʿi cleric Muqtada al-Sadr called for peaceful demonstrations and three days of mourning.
-He stated that he believed no Sunni Arab could have been behind the attack, though according to the New York Times the attackers were likely Sunnis linked to Al-Qaeda.
-The mosque compound and minarets had been closed since the 2006 bombing.
-An indefinite curfew was placed on the city by the Iraqi police.
-The historic Imam Dur Mausoleum, dedicated to Muslim ibn Quraysh, a Shi'i ruler was also destroyed.
+He stated that he believed no Sunni Arab could have been behind the attack, though according to the New York Times the attackers were probably Sunni militants linked to Al-Qaeda.
+The mosque compound was closed after the 2006 bombing and a indefinite curfew was placed on the city by the Iraqi police at the time.
+In 2009, the mosque reopened while restoration was ongoing.

 Ever since the end of Iraqi civil war in 2007, the Shia population of the holy city has increased exponentially.
 However, violence has continued, with bombings taking place in 2011 and 2013.
-In June 2014, the city was attacked by the Islamic State of Iraq and the Levant (ISIL) as part of the Northern Iraq offensive.
-ISIL forces captured the municipality building and university, but were later repulsed by the Iraqi army and SWAT forces.
+In June 2014, the city was attacked by the Islamic State of Iraq and the Levant (ISIL) as part of their Northern Iraq offensive.
+ISIL forces captured the municipality building and university, but were later repulsed by the Iraqi army and SWAT forces after capturing the city and holding it for two days.
+The nearby Imam Dur Mausoleum, a historic mausoleum dedicated to Muslim ibn Quraysh, a Shi'i ruler, was destroyed by ISIL in 2014.